bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Be smarter about memo.

 # UI TODO:
-* Bedroom and default fences should be flats.
 * Night colours.
 * Move ghost dad's hat.
 * Bennett has ghost tail in Uncanny Valley.